Woman found naked in Florida storm drain is rescued again!

 Kennedy was in the hospital on a psychiatric hold, the TV station reported.
 Her family reportedly said she has psychosis and Post-Traumatic Stress Disorder from years of being in an abusive relationship.

-In March, Kennedy was pulled out of a storm drain while naked in Florida's Deray Beach after having been missing for three weeks.
+In March, Kennedy was pulled out of a storm drain while naked in Florida's Delray Beach after having been missing for three weeks.

 She told authorities she became trapped while exploring a tunnel she found while swimming in a canal near her boyfriend’s home.
 She got lost inside the tunnel system after several turns, she said.